-- 1.a.(1) The procedures may include obtaining consent to participate in service delivery via information and communication technologies in writing and obtaining consent via virtual platform when applicable. - 1.a.(3) Information and communication technologies may be used for remote monitoring of a person served.
+- 1.a.(1) The procedures may include obtaining consent to participate in service delivery via information and communication technologies in writing and obtaining consent via virtual platform when applicable. - 1.a.(3) The procedures may include regular timeframes/intervals to consider decisions regarding service delivery via information and communication technologies or criteria that trigger reassessment under specific conditions.
+Information and communication technologies may be used for remote monitoring of a person served.
 For example, the individual plan might include: - Biometric monitoring of persons with chronic conditions, such as monitoring of weight, blood pressure, or heart rate, to allow assessment of stable health or the need for medical attention. - Motion sensors in someone's home that indicate how much/when a person is up and about, may be in need of help, or may have left the home without the supervision necessary to be safe. - Case management/service coordination visits via computer or other electronic device for routine communications. - Interactive voice response, such as someone with diabetes or a heart condition who reports symptoms telephonically by responding to prerecorded questions.
 Certain answers prompt an alert to be sent to a service provider who can follow up with the person as needed. - Personal emergency response systems, such as a pendant or bracelet worn by a person served.
-When the button is pushed or when the device senses a fall an emergency alert is transmitted to a predetermined contact to respond. - 1.b.(2) There may be a need to confirm availability and/or function during the course of services if new technology or equipment is being implemented, there have been problems with the technology or equipment during prior encounters, or someone new will be responsible for operating the equipment or technology.
+When the button is pushed or when the device senses a fall an emergency alert is transmitted to a predetermined contact to respond.